 Here are a few things to consider with that:

 - Don’t use any of these words or words similar to discount, special price, promotion, purchase now, trial, etc.

 - Avoid mentions of the product or service that you sell

 Try to not appear to be a mass email

-Your prospects will receive a lot of mass emails (emails that are sent out a lot of people at once).
-When a prospect receives an email that is clearly sent out to a lot of different people at once, they can delete without reading with more confidence.
+Your prospects will receive a lot of mass emails (emails that are sent out to a lot of people at once).
+When a prospect receives an email that is clearly sent out to a lot of different people at once, they can delete it without reading with more confidence.
 In other words, they can delete mass emails with a quicker reflex and not have to worry about missing anything.

 With that being considered, you can apply this to the cold email subject line that you create.
 Even if your email is a mass email or a one-to-many email, you can still write the subject line so that it does not make this so obvious.

 Focus on the problems or challenges that you resolve

 The other tips listed focus on minimizing the likelihood of a quick delete or a delete unread.
 After you take some precautions with that when writing your cold email subject line, you can then try to focus on writing something that is enticing or gets the prospect to open the email.